cswimr/Galaxypedia/README.md

 We believe that a Hugo-based Galaxypedia will be easier to maintain, update, and use.
 Moreover, it will be developed and maintained by us, for us.

-## Will this replace the Galaxypedia?

-It's complicated.
-The Hugo version of the Galaxypedia will be a separate entity from the MediaWiki version.
-The MediaWiki version will still be up and running for as long as the hugo version is in development.
-Once the Hugo version is ready, has most and/or all of the content and features of the MediaWiki version we will consider replacing the MediaWiki version with the Hugo version.

-For now, it's up in the air.

 ## Features

 Some features that the Hugo version has over the MediaWiki version are: